Heroin addiction treatment at Priory Hospital Roehampton

 Roehampton’s comprehensive heroin addiction treatment and rehab programme is guided by the latest research in addiction treatment and adheres to best practice national guidelines.
 Our intensive heroin addiction treatment programme consists of:

-- 7-day medically supervised detoxification process, in order to remove all traces of heroin from your body, whilst managing withdrawal symptoms
+- 7-day medically supervised drug detoxification process, in order to remove all traces of heroin from your body, whilst managing drug withdrawal symptoms

 - An abstinence-based, 12-Step addiction treatment model